Be Polarizing! 8 Habits The Sovereign Woman Practices

 We confuse strength with endurance.
 But pushing yourself past your peace doesn’t make you stronger, it just burns you out.

 Many women stretch themselves to the edge in the name of being “nice” or “accommodating.”
-But let’s be honest—at what cost are we doing this for?

 Comfort and avoidance aren’t the same thing.

-You cannot bring in peace, joy, or fulfillment by avoiding the leap.
 Sometimes, the peace you want only shows up after you leave what’s taking it from you.

 2. Ritualize the Mundane

-And intention is what creates stability.
+This intention is very very important.
+It creates stability.

 When you ritualize the little things, you remind yourself that you matter—even in the in-between.